Scotts Bluff National Monument unveils William Henry Jackson exhibit, touted for national parks photography

 During the reception, guests strolled through the exhibit, examining the collection of Jackson’s work with park services sites.
 One of the more well-known images is one of Jackson standing atop Glacier Point at Yosemite National Park.

-The exhibit is not planned to close anytime soon and will be available for guests to see for some time.
+The exhibit will be available for guests to see for some time.

 “We also, of course, want people to get an appreciation for William Henry Jackson, and his role as an artist and a photographer,” said Grunwald.